atom-morgan/my-portfolio/_posts/2013-10-08-Why-the-exchange-rate-and-public-opinion-of-Bitcoin-doesnt-matter.markdown

 title: "Why the exchange rate and public opinion of Bitcoin doesn't matter"
 excerpt: >-
   From financial journalists to the currency layman, skepticism around Bitcoin generally comes down to two issues: usability and volatility.
 While the volatility of Bitcoin is definitely a topic worth discussion, I’m simply going to focus on the argument against its usability, or lack thereof, since I believe it’s the most critical issue for Bitcoin today.
+description: >-
+  From financial journalists to the currency layman, skepticism around Bitcoin generally comes down to two issues: usability and volatility.
+While the volatility of Bitcoin is definitely a topic worth discussion, I’m simply going to focus on the argument against its usability, or lack thereof, since I believe it’s the most critical issue for Bitcoin today.
 date: '2013-10-08'
 layout: post
 tag: [opinion]